skchronicles/RNA-seek/README.md

 # @slurm: uses slurm and singularity execution method
 # The slurm MODE will submit jobs to the cluster.
-# It is recommended running hervx in this mode.
+# It is recommended running rna-seek in this mode.
 module load singularity snakemake/5.24.1
 ./rna-seek run --input .tests/*.R?.fastq.gz --output /scratch/$USER/LOCAL_RNA --genome hg38_30 --mode slurm
 ```